molaux/sequelize-graphql-schema-builder/README.md

 A callback that lets you add custom fields to Sequelize models types.
 It will be called each time a GraphQL model type is built.
 The resulting object will be merged with model's GraphQL type fields.

-[In this simple example (it's in the `extra-fields` branch)](https://github.com/molaux/sequelize-graphql-schema-builder-example/blob/extra-fields/src/schema/country/index.js), we use this hook to inject rich country infos coming from [restcountries.eu](https://restcountries.eu) to our `Country` GraphQL type.
+[In the example](https://github.com/molaux/sequelize-graphql-schema-builder-example/blob/master/src/schema/country/index.js), we use this hook to inject rich country infos coming from [restcountries.eu](https://restcountries.eu) to our `Country` GraphQL type.

 ```gql
 type Country {